HighGroundVision/Desolator/README.md

 > Ability Drafter

 ## TODO
-1. New Component: Post to soical (maybe we can find one that already exists)
+1. New Component: Post to soical (we are building our own based on soical-sharing just for Reddit and Twitter)
+2. New Component: Authentication [AuthRequest & AuthReponse] (we are building a  a login reques using a URL redirect to steam/login and extracting the openid.identity from the response)
 3. New Component: Post Match Analysis ()
 4. New Component: Live Draft ()